bjw-s/KoboMail/README.md

 ## Changelog
 **0.4.0**
+* restructure configuration and use proper datatypes (breaking change)
+* use native NickelDbus integration
+* integrate NickelSeries integration
+* added the ability to configure the destination folder where the attachments are downloaded
 * added the ability to configure the IMAP folder that is monitored
 * added the ability to automatically remove any emails that are processed
+* major codebase refactoring
 * modernized the CI toolset

 **0.3.0**